qcjx96/qcjx96.github.io/_posts/2025-04-01-The-Celebration.md

 </details>

-Then the relative prices in market equilibrium is
+Finally, the relative prices in market equilibrium is then
 $$
 \begin{align}
     \frac{w^*}{p^*}